TaraLiang93/TicTacToe/README.md

 Tara Liang

-A quick project to learn Maven, Google app engine, Objectify and Datastore.
+A quick game of Tic tac toe to learn Maven, Google app engine, Objectify and Datastore.

 Tool used:
 Javascript,